Before the Program Starts

 00 System/CLIENT-PROFILE.md exists with your informationFile Discovery & Organization

 Now that Claude knows who you are and what you do, it's time to bring your existing documents into the system.
-Claude will help you find important files on your computer, convert them to Markdown, and organize them into the vault structure it proposed in Part 5.
+Claude will help you find important files on your computer, convert them to Markdown, and organize them into a vault structure designed around your role and responsibilities.

 What Happens During File Discovery